MarkusHumetus/Image_sports_classification/README.md

 2. F1-score macro for the predictions.

-Evaluation will be based on the f1_score from predictions of the dataset and the groungtruth (900), code quality (200) and documentation (100). (maximum puntuation 1200).
+Evaluation will be based on the f1_score from predictions of the dataset and the groundtruth (900), code quality (200) and documentation (100). (maximum puntuation 1200).

 ## Methodology

-1. Inferential Statistics.
+1. Load,  Explore and Transform dara (images&labels)
-2. Exploratory Data Analysis.
+2. Construct different Convolutional Neuronal Networks and train them.
 3. Screening classification by machine Learning.
 4. Tunning of hyperparameters to optimize the chosen model.
 5. Predict the status for the test data set (supplied without label) with the optimised model.